Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 There are a handful of pull off sites along the gravel road leading to the lake.
 Some sites are on the lake, and some are not.

 The more desirable ones fill up quickly.
-These are first come first serve sites and are free.
+These are first-come-first-serve sites and are free.

-Be sure to get here on a thursday or friday morning for the best chance to get a lakeside site.
-Its a good idea to have a backup plan.
+If you’re going for a weekend, try to get there on a Thursday or Friday morning for the best chance to get a lakeside site.

+It’s a good idea to have a backup plan.
 Learn more about camping along the Cascade Lakes Scenic Byway and other lakes for camping near Bend.

 Boat-In Camping